opulo-inc/ohai/docs/feeder8/packout/index.md

 	![](img/packed-4.png)
 	![](img/packed-5.png)

-* Stick the `bagged-thimble-set` to the feeder the that's sitting in the visibly-deepest cavity in the tray
+* Stick the `bagged-thimble-set` to the feeder that's sitting in the visibly-deepest cavity in the tray
 	* This is done to give the thimbles as much space as possible
-	* Stick the bag to the PCB, but avoid adhering it to the `feeder-rev-label`

 	![](img/packed-6.png)